andrewcapture/ngx_google_deployment/README.md

 # ngx_google_deployment
 * Install Proxy for Google by Nginx.
-* This project orgins from g.adminhost.org(can only be accessed by typing the domain).
+* This project origins from g.adminhost.org(can only be accessed by typing the domain).

 # [中文说明](http://www.blogfeng.com/ngx_google_deployment.html)